mantidproject/www.mantidproject.org/README.md

 ### Build

-In the root directory of the project install the dependencies:
+Clone this www repository.
+Then, in the root directory of this repository, install the dependencies:

 ```sh
 pip install -r requirements.txt